Naatyu/MagNav/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported (not implemented) ├── src                <- Source code for use in this project. (not implemented) │   ├── __init__.py    <- Makes src a Python module (not implemented) │   │
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported (not implemented) ├── src                <- Source code for use in this project.
+    │   ├── __init__.py    <- Makes src a Python module (not implemented)
+    │   │
     │   ├── data           <- Scripts to download or generate data (not implemented) │   │   └── make_dataset.py (not implemented)
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling (not implemented) │   │   └── build_features.py (not implemented)
+    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── .py (in construction)
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions (not implemented)
+    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py (not implemented)
+    │   │   └── .py (in construction)
-    │   │   └── train_model.py (not implemented)
+    │   │
     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations (not implemented) │       └── visualize.py (not implemented)